vacp2p/rfc/content/docs/rfcs/71/README.md

 `Signature(Keccak256(CompressedPublicKeyOfClient .
 CompressedPublicKeyOfServer .
 AccessToken), PrivateKeyOfClient)`

 ### Unregistering with a Server:
 - To unregister a client MUST send a `PushNotificationRegistration` request as described above with `unregister` set to `true`, or removing their device information.
 - The server MUST remove all data about this user if `unregistering` is `true`, apart from the `hash` of the public key and the `version` of the last options, in order to make sure that old messages are not processed.
 - A client MAY unregister from a server on explicit logout if multiple chat keys are used on a single device.

 ### Re-registering with a Server:
 - A client SHOULD re-register with the node if the APN or FIREBASE token changes.
 - When re-registering a client SHOULD ensure that it has the most up-to-date `PushNotificationRegistration` and increment `version` if necessary.
 - Once re-registered, a client SHOULD advertise the changes.
 Changing options is handled the same as re-registering.

 ### Advertising a Server:
-Each user registered with one or more push notification servers SHOULD advertise periodically the push notification services that they have registered with for each device they own.
+Each user registered with one or more push notification servers SHOULD advertise periodically the push notification services they have registered with for each device they own.

 ```protobuf
 message PushNotificationQueryInfo {